 1. Acknowledge Your Feelings

-The journey of self-forgiveness begins with acknowledging the emotions that arise from our past actions.
-This step is important because it allows us to confront the feelings of guilt, shame, or regret head-on rather than pushing them aside.
+The process of how to forgive others applies to you as well with the acknowledgment of feelings that arise from our past.
+It is an important step in acknowledging us as humans because we can confront the feelings that hit us with guilt, shame, or regret rather than pushing them away.
 Consider taking a moment to reflect on your feelings.

 Ask yourself: